akhilerm/ndm-eps/NDM-Refactor.md

 }
 ```

+#### cmd
+The `cmd` directory at the root of the project will contain packages for each binary that can be generated from this repository.
+It
+should contain only Cobra CLI command code, or the main() for the function

+#### AgentDaemon
+Agent daemon is the main ndm daemon process that will be running on the system.
+The agent daemon will be started by a call from `cmd/agentdaemon`.
+Following will be done
+1. Load the configuration
+2. Initialize DB client
+3. Initialize probes and filters based on config
+4. Start the listeners/monitor based on config
+5. Transfer the control to eventhandler

+#### EventHandler
+An eventhandler is started by the agent daemon.

+Whenever a system event is generated like new device attached or a change happened in the mount tree, the listeners for those
+events will generate a minimal `BlockDevice` struct and send it to a channel (say `EventMessage` ) for processing.

+The eventhandler will be receiving events from `EventMessage` channel and whenever and process it.
+The processing will involve
+filling details in the minimal `BlockDevice` struct using probes, applying filters and performing a DB operation.

+**NOTE**: Regardless of the listener from which the event is generated, `pkg/udev` will be used to generate a UUID for the BlockDevice

 #### Filters
 Filter will have all the filters that we use in NDM.
 Every filter at its core will use a `property-filter`